 Last year, the heartfelt family drama CODA took home the Oscar for Best Picture.
 At this year's 95th Oscars, the 10 nominated films up for the Academy's top honor include a multiverse-hopping sci-fi spectacular, a darkly comedic Irish fable, a social satire set aboard a superyacht, multiple literary adaptations, biopics about everyone from Elvis Presley to Steven Spielberg, and two blockbuster sequels that broke records at the box office.
 (Here's an Oscars tidbit for you: Before this year's nominations, only seven sequels had even been nominated for Best Picture.)

-This year's Best Picture winner will be announced during the 95th Oscars on Sunday, March 12.
-Until then, A.frame has compiled a viewing guide to all of the nominees, most of which are available to watch now though a few are still playing exclusively in theaters.
+This year's Best Picture winner will be announced during the 95th Oscars on March 12.
+In the meantime, A.frame has compiled a viewing guide to all of the nominated films and where to watch them.

 All Quiet on the Western Front earned the unique distinction of being nominated both for Best Picture and as Germany's submission for Best International Feature Film.
 (A feat previously achieved by films such as Taiwan's Crouching Tiger, Hidden Dragon, Mexico's Roma, South Korea's Parasite, and Japan's Drive My Car.)
 Director Edward Berger's adaptation of arguably the greatest war novel of all time — about German soldiers on the frontlines of WWI — arrives nearly one century after Lewis Milestone's 1930 film adaptation won Best Picture and Best Director at the 2nd Oscars.